 - When READY is displayed on the DRIVESAFE tester screen, insert the delivery tube from the regulator valve into the mouthpiece port of the DRIVESAFE tester.
 Keep hold of the handset as the delivery tube is rigid. - 2.
-Press the valve down to release the gas while keeping hold of the handset. - 3.
+Press and hold the regulator valve down to release the gas while still holding the tester.
+The tester will emit a tone to indicate correct gas pressure and flow. - 3.
 Stop blowing when the tone ends and the tester makes a click sound.

-4. When a breath sample is accepted, the screen displays the result within a few seconds.
+When a breath sample is accepted, the screen displays the result within a few seconds.

-The results of the verification test should indicate a BrAC of around 0.48 mg/L (100 mg/dL), though subtle variation may be expected.
-If the result is $\pm$ 5 off of 100 mg/dL, perform the calibration again.
+The results of the verification test should indicate a BrAC of around 0.24 mg/L (100 mg/dL), though subtle variations may be expected.
+If the result is \pm 5 off of 0.24 mg/dL, perform the calibration again.